Epic Games Now Pays Fortnite Creators

 Epic Games first introduced the engagement payouts in March.
 Creators are paid from a pool of 40% of Fortnite’s net revenues each month.

-Now, the company states this is to more accurately recognize the impact on the shared payout pool.
 It also measures overall economy growth.
 Unfortunately the changes won’t be reflected in payouts until 30 December 2023.

 On the player side, Epic remains focused on leveraging content to make the battle royale as fun and appealing as possible.
 They know that players enjoying the online title are more likely to keep returning and spending money through V-Bucks purchases.
 So enabling talented ones to be rewarded for driving strong engagement and participation is a win-win for all.

-Of course, some may be skeptical of the timing around this new metric being added shortly after V-Bucks pricing increases.
+Of course, some may be skeptical of the timing around this new metric being added shortly after V-Bucks price increases.
 However, the company emphasizes that creators should remain focused on providing fun and compelling experiences above all else.
 While revenue sharing is important, enjoying ongoing creativity and collaboration with the community should be the top priority.

 By taking in feedback and iterating on programs like Creator Economy, both Fortnite and the community can thrive together.
 The shared passion for keeping the battle royale fun and innovative continues to drive progress.
 The idea of putting the creative players first in projects like this stays strong, even though the details might change.